 Then, the young bluebirds join flocks of juvenile birds that move about in the region.

 Field observations have noted that chicks hatched late in the summer may remain with the parents through the winter.

 Overall, the time it takes for young Bluebirds to separate from their parents is variable.

 Some fledglings stay in the family’s territory for a long time, while others join flocks of juvenile birds and leave the family unit in about three weeks.

 Photo: Wendy /Flickr/CC by 2.0

-Replacing a missing bird in a territory is a way for “floaters” to acquire a territory.
-A floater is an adult bird ready to breed but does not have a mate or territory.
+Helping a widow raise his/her young is a way for “floaters” to acquire a territory.
+A floater is an adult bluebird ready to breed but does not have a mate or territory.

 Older siblings may help parents raising the new brood.